javaee/jms-spec/pages/JMSExperts.md

 Applications to join the JSR 368 expert group are now invited.

-Please use the form at [https://jcp.org/en/jsr/egnom?id=368].
+Please use the form at https://jcp.org/en/jsr/egnom?id=368.

-The application process is described in detail in [[HowToJoinTheJSR368ExpertGroup|How to join the JSR 368 expert group]].
+The application process is described in detail in [How to join the JSR 368 expert group](/jms-spec/pages/HowToJoinTheJSR368ExpertGroup).

-All applications, and the decision for any rejection, are recorded on the [[JSR368EGNominations|JSR 368 expert group nominations]] page.
+All applications, and the decision for any rejection, are recorded on the [JSR 368 expert group nominations](/jms-spec/pages/JSR368EGNominations) page.
 Members of the JSR 343 expert group are invited to make a new application to join the JSR 368 expert group.

 ##  JMS expert group mailing lists